kyma-project/community/concepts/observability-strategy/configurable-tracing/02-tracing-collectors.md

 ## Requirements

 The agent's responsibility is to collect all span data in the cluster (Istio, Serverless, Eventing, custom) and ship them in a configurable way to targets.
-The agent is not meant to be used as backend system, so ideally it is even stateless.
+The agent is not meant to be used as backend system, so ideally, it is stateless.

 - Collection
   - Support OTLP push approach.